Eastern-Research-Group/NPS_ES/README.md

 #### Project Files
 * .gitignore - Git ignore file; used for Git purposes only.
 * README.md - Documentation about this project.
+* deleteMeters.py - Deletes a hard-coded list of meter IDs.
+This module can be updated later to accept a spreadsheet of meters to delete.
+This module does not need to be included when creating a code package for the client but was committed to git for later ERG use.
 * portfolioManagerServices.py - Contains logging functions and functions that interact with the Portfolio Manager API, which can be called by other scripts such as uploadMeterConsumption.py.
 * settings.py - Global variables.
 * test.py - Can be run to verify a user has installed this project correctly, and also to perform a basic QA of an upload file containing meter consumption data.